Kaholo/kaholo-plugin-google-cloud-compute-engine/README.md

 * **Make sure to enable the compute API on google cloud.**

 ## Settings
 1. Service Account Credentials (Vault) **Required if not in method** - Default credentials for authenticating to the google cloud API.
 Needs to be saved in the format of a json object or a string representing it.
+You Can get the credentials using this [tutorial](https://cloud.google.com/iam/docs/creating-managing-service-account-keys).
 2. Default Project ID (String) **Required if not in method** - The ID of the default project to use the methods on.

 ## Method: Launch VM